 The WINTER WAR details Finland’s courageous effort to defend its borders when Stalin invades in the fall of 1939.
 Told from the viewpoint of a young boy who volunteers to be a messenger for the Finnish army, the book relies on interviews that I conducted with Winter War veterans (many of whom are currently living in the Great Lakes Region), civilians of the time, and military experts.

 As I continue to publish historical fiction I’ll challenge myself to make each book as authentic as I possibly can.
 My home on Lake Vermilion offers a perfect place for me to do my writing and research.
 My wife Barbara is a teacher, who gives me some of the best ideas for my stories.
-My daughter Jessica, a graduate of the University of Minnesota Law School, is working as an attorney in Duluth; while my son Reid, who designed this website, is a graduate of St. Scholastica College and is presently employed by an interactive design firm in Edina, Minnesota.
+My daughter Jessica, a graduate of the University of Minnesota Law School, is working as an attorney in Duluth; while my son Reid, who created this website, is a graduate of St. Scholastica College and currently co-owns CALHOUN DESIGN in Minneapolis.